KTJO 4×4 Hood Lift Support Kit For Toyota Tacoma – Review

 • 1 x Hardware Bag

-My first thoughts were how good the finish was on the brackets that were installed on the fender and the hood.
+My first thought was how good the finish was on the brackets for the fender and hood.
 The gas struts were firm and felt solid.
 The hardware kit comes with all the bolts and two expansion screws needed.

 Tools Needed